-Annex A1 Temporary exclusion
+Annex A1 Temporary suspension

-I write to confirm the decision of Burlington House School, that NAME is to be temporarily excluded on DATE / from DATE to DATE.
+I write to confirm the decision of XXXX School, that NAME is to be temporarily suspended on DATE / from DATE to DATE.

-The reason for this exclusion is
+The reason for this suspension is ....

-[In the event of this exclusion bringing the accumulated exclusion period above 15 days in a twelve month period] You are entitled to appeal this exclusion, which brings NAME's accumulated exclusion to above 15 days in a twelve month period.
-To appeal, you should request the appeal by writing to the Directors of Cavendish Education at info@cavendisheducation.com, within three calendar days of receipt of this notification of the exclusion.
-This right of appeal falls outside the School's Complaints Policy, and is dealt with under the Exclusions / Behaviour Management Policy.
+In the event of this suspension bringing the accumulated suspension period above 15 days in a twelve month period: You are entitled to appeal this suspension, which brings NAME's accumulated suspension to above 15 days in a twelve month period.
+To appeal, you should request the appeal by writing to the Directors of Cavendish Education at info@cavendisheducation.com, within three calendar days of receipt of this notification of the suspension.

+This right of appeal falls outside the School's Complaints Policy and is dealt with under the Exclusions / Behaviour Management Policy.

-[In the event of this exclusion being for more than one day] The school will set work for NAME to be completed and returned promptly to the relevant member(s) of staff for marking during the notified exclusion period.
+In the event of this suspension being for more than one day: The school will set work for NAME to be completed and returned promptly to the relevant member(s) of staff for marking during the notified suspension period.